 Fecske Presszó is a laid-back, wallet-friendly restaurant and bar just a stone's throw away from the Szabó Ervin Library in Budapest's Palace Quarter.
-This means that students of all ages tend to gather here to take study breaks of varying lengths and with varying amounts of beer.
+This means that students of all ages tend to gather here throughout the day to take study breaks of varying lengths and with varying amounts of beer.

-Weather permitting, try to get a table on the outdoor terrace canopied by the overhanging tree.
+Weather permitting, try to snag a table on the outdoor terrace canopied by the overhanging tree.
 Otherwise, look for a charming nook in the below-ground interior space.
 On weekdays, Fecske serves a two-course lunch of Hungarian comfort food for the equivalent of €4.
-Drinks are also cheap: a pint of draft beer will only set you back by €2.
-Once here, be sure to pop in to the library across from Fecske, and check out the 4th floor in particular, whose stunning interior decorations date back to the building's aristocratic past.
+Drinks are also cheap — a pint of draft beer will only set you back by €2.
+Once here, be sure to pop in to the library and check out the 4th floor in particular whose stunning interior decorations date back to the building's aristocratic past.